nlohmann/json/doc/mkdocs/docs/api/basic_json/erase.md

     - Throws [`invalid_iterator.205`](../../home/exceptions.md#jsonexceptioninvalid_iterator205) if called on a primitive type with invalid iterator (i.e., any iterator which is not `begin()`); example: `"iterator out of range"`
-2. The function can throw thw following exceptions:
+2. The function can throw the following exceptions:
     - Throws [`type_error.307`](../../home/exceptions.md#jsonexceptiontype_error307) if called on a `null` value;
       example: `"cannot use erase() with null"`
     - Throws [`invalid_iterator.203`](../../home/exceptions.md#jsonexceptioninvalid_iterator203) if called on iterators